ajaxray/magic/README.md

 ### Service life cycle (singleton or factory)

-By default, if a service instantiate once, it will be reused for subsequent `get()` calls or resolving other constructor parameters.
+By default, if a service is instantiated once, it will be reused for subsequent `get()` calls or resolving other constructor parameters.
 But you can disable this behaviour by passing `@cacheable` parameter.
 ```php
 $magic->map('dbMapper', ActiveRecord::class, ['@cacheable' => false]);